martinholovsky/Securix-Linux/other/Coding_conventions.md

 Securix BASH coding conventions
 ===============================

-First of all I really appreciate any contribute to Securix via Github, but because all of us have slightly different conventions when coding in bash, please follow this template/guide.
+First of all I really appreciate any contribution to Securix via Github, but because all of us have slightly different conventions when coding in BASH, please follow this guide.
-In that case code will stay clear and readable after years
+In that case code will stay clear and well readable even after years.

-Make secure (beware of sprint attack), well readable (follow convention) code with focus on performance (use time command)
+Make secure, well readable code, with focus on performance.

-### Bash template
+## Bash script template
 Bash scripts should contain this header
 ```bash
 #!/bin/bash